 1. Shape Hunt

 The first math activity for kindergarten is a shape hunt.
 The agenda of this activity is to help kids learn different shapes and their names.
-This one of the most fun hands on math activities for kindergarten that is perfect for children who find it difficult to remember shapes.
-It also acts as a foundation for geometry, which kids encounter in higher grades.
+This is one of the most fun hands-on math activities for kindergarten, perfect for children who find it difficult to remember shapes.
+It also forms a foundation for geometry, which kids encounter in higher grades.

 What you’ll need